agdhruv/NEAT-JAX/README.md

 ![Metrics](results/training_metrics.png)

 Key observations from evolution:
-- **Fitness**: Steadily improves as networks discover better strategies (equivalent of reward in the RL world) (green line shows the fitness of the best network in each generation, and the blue line shows the average fitness of all networks in each generation)
+- **Fitness**: Fitness is basically the same as reward in the RL world.
+We see that it steadily improves as networks discover better strategies (green line shows the fitness of the best network in each generation, and the blue line shows the average fitness of all networks in each generation)
-- **Complexity**: Networks naturally grow more parameters
+- **Complexity**: Networks naturally grow more complex as they evolve, measured by the number of parameters
 - **Speciation**: Multiple species emerge, protecting diverse approaches

 ### Gameplay